 Storage

-Store your mushrooms in the fridge and use within 3 to 4 days; after 4 days, they typically start to wet, slimy, and smelly, but some will last up to a week.
-Ideally, you should keep the mushrooms in a loosely sealed paper bag or plastic bag -- or the packaging it came in (as long as it has some air vents) in the produce drawer of your fridge.
+Store your mushrooms in the fridge and use within 3 – 4 days; after 4 days, they typically start to wet, slimy, and smelly, but some will last up to a week.

 Cleaning and Prepping

-Most oyster mushrooms at the store are cultivated, meaning they're grown under controlled conditions, often indoors.
-As a result, they won't be "dirty" and require little to no cleaning.
-I'll typically use a damp paper towel for these mushrooms to remove any dirty spots.
+Oyster mushrooms at the grocery store are typically cultivated, meaning they’re grown under controlled conditions, often indoors.
+As a result, they won’t be “dirty” and require little to no cleaning.
+I’ll typically use a damp paper towel to remove any dirty spots for these mushrooms.

-→ Oyster mushrooms are typically clustered in a group, and you'll want to remove the tougher central stem and separate them into individual pieces.
-As mentioned before, the stems will be chewier than the caps.
-If you don't like a chewier texture, you can remove more of the stem before cooking.
+- Oysters are typically clustered in a group, and you’ll want to remove the tougher central stem and separate them into individual pieces.

-- Oil: Because we're finishing the mushrooms in butter, I call for a neutral oil with a high smoke point, like canola or peanut oil.
-You can use olive oil to impart more flavor, but I find that it splatters a lot more.
+- Oil: Because we’re finishing the mushrooms in butter, I call for a neutral oil with a high smoke point, like canola or peanut oil.
+I have tested this recipe with olive oil before, but it sprays everywhere and makes a mess, so neutral oil is best here!

 For a full list of ingredients and quantities, refer to the recipe card.

-Step 1: Clean your mushrooms, then trim off the tougher central, fibrous stem to separate them into individual mushrooms.
+Step 1: Clean oyster mushrooms with a damp paper towel, then trim off the tougher central, fibrous stem to separate them into individual pieces.

 Step 5: Remove them from the skillet and transfer to a paper-towel lined plate.
 Sprinkle generously with salt and pepper.
 Repeat with the remaining batches.

-Step 6: Melt butter in a skillet, and add the sprigs of rosemary.
-Once melted, toss the mushrooms for a minute or so, then transfer to a serving plate.
+Step 6: Melt butter in the skillet, and add the sprigs of rosemary.
+Once melted, toss everything for a minute or so, then transfer to a serving plate.
 Season once again and serve immediately!

 Storage Instructions

-These mushrooms should be eaten immediately after cooking to stay crispy.
-However, leftovers are great for tossing in pasta or topping a pizza!
-They will typically last about 3 to 5 days stored in an airtight container in the fridge.
+To fully enjoy their crispy texture, these should be eaten immediately.
+However, leftovers are great for tossing in pasta or topping a pizza.
+They will typically last about 3 – 5 days stored in an airtight container in the fridge.

 This is a great question, and if you’re cooking up a bunch of mushrooms for a dinner party, oven roasting is a good option.

-I personally think pan-frying yields the crispiest, tender texture, but if you need to do this in a pinch, here's what I recommend: Lay out the mushrooms in an even layer on a large parchment-lined baking sheet.
-Toss them with 2 tablespoons extra-virgin olive oil.
-Bake in the oven at 425°F/218°C for 10 to 12 minutes, turning halfway through, until browned and crispy.
+Bake in the oven at 425°F/218°C for 10 – 12 minutes, turning halfway through, until browned and crispy.
 Season with salt and pepper, then proceed with tossing them in the rosemary butter.

 For even more cozy recipes, be sure to subscribe to my newsletter.